-The Board and the Investment Adviser are cognisant of the limited levels of shareholder engagement in the VCT sector and are continuously seeking ways to improve how the Company updates and engages with its Shareholders.
-Further information can be found in the Stakeholder Engagement and Directors' Duties section on pages 40 to 42, and under Shareholder information on pages 103 to 105.
+The Board and the Investment Adviser are cognisant of the limited levels of shareholder engagement in the VCT sector and are continuously seeking ways to improve how the Company updates and engages with its shareholders.
+Further information can be found under Stakeholder Engagement and Directors' Duties on pages 39 to 41, and under Shareholder information on pages 103 to 105.

-As part of this improvement, the Board is enhancing the content and format of the Company's 2026 AGM which, as in previous years will be in conjunction with the AGM of GHV2.
+As part of this improvement, the Board is enhancing the content and format of the Company's 2026 Annual General Meeting ("AGM") which, as in previous years, will be in conjunction with the AGM of GHV 1.
 A presentation by Gresham House will take place in the morning and will be extended to include a spotlight on inspiring portfolio companies to showcase their growth journeys.
 It will also provide an opportunity for Shareholders to meet with the Company's Board and representatives of the Investment Adviser.
-After a break for lunch, the formal AGMs of both the Company and GHV2 will take place.
+After a break for lunch, the formal AGMs of both the Company and GHV 1 will take place.

-The Board intends to hold the next AGM of the Company at 1:30pm on 2 March 2026 at the Leonardo Royal Hotel London St Paul's, 10 Godliman Street, London, EC4V 5AJ.
-A joint presentation by the Investment Adviser to the Company's and GHV2's Shareholders will therefore take place at 11:00am and a light lunch will be available from 12:30pm.
-The GHV2 AGM will be held after the Company's AGM at 1:45pm.
-To promote Shareholder representation and to reflect the economic ownership of the Company's shares, the voting at the AGM now will be conducted by way of a poll compared to a show of hands in previous years.
+The Board intends to hold the next AGM of the Company at 1:45pm on 2 March 2026 at the Leonardo Royal Hotel London St Paul's, 10 Godliman Street, London EC4V 5AJ.
+A joint presentation by the Investment Adviser to the Company's and GHV 1's Shareholders will therefore take place at 11:00am and a light lunch will be available from 12:30pm.
+The GHV 1 AGM will be held after lunch at 1:30pm.
+To promote Shareholder representation and to reflect the economic ownership of the Company's shares, the voting at the AGM will now be conducted by way of a poll compared to a show of hands in previous years.
 This change in voting format also takes into account the large number of proxy votes that have been received at previous AGMs.

-I would like to encourage as many Shareholders as possible to attend.
-Further information can be found on the inside front cover, in the Notice of AGM on pages 112 to 114, under Shareholder information on pages 103 to 105 and on the Company's website.
+I would like to encourage as many Shareholders as possible to attend: the level of support will determine whether we repeat the expanded AGM format for future years.
+Further information can be found on the inside front cover, in the Notice of AGM on pages 114 to 116, under Shareholder information on pages 103 to 105 and on the Company's website.